locationtech/geomesa/docs/user/nifi/examples.rst

 Next, create a new controller service by clicking 'Configure' on the NiFi flow, then going to the Controller Services tab and clicking the ``+`` button, then selecting the ``GeoAvroRecordSetWriterFactory``.
 The ``GeoAvroRecordSetWriterFactory`` can be left with its default configuration, which is to use NiFi expressions.
-The ``GeoGeoMesaKafkaRecord`` processor will populate the necessary attributes according to the feature type being read:
+The ``GetGeoMesaKafkaRecord`` processor will populate the necessary attributes according to the feature type being read:

 .. image:: /user/_static/img/nifi-avro-record-writer-config.png